Behe's answer to that objection:

 1. Co-option in microbiology means borrowing parts of systems from different places to form a new system.
 When in this way a new system is generated it has a new function.
 This proves evolution.

 2a.
 But in the evolutionary scheme not all the systems were available by co-option.

 2b.
-In the simple example of E-coli only 10 out of 40 components can be traced back as having been developed by co-option.
+In the simple example of the flagellum of E-coli, only 10 out of 40 components can be traced back as having been developed by co-option.

 2c.
 The rest of the 30 components are unique and new.
 There are simply no known homologues to them.

 These 30 components were not available for co-option in hypothetic ancestral lines leading from e.g. a bacterium with no flagellum.

 3. This again proves the existence of a designer who is no one else then God.